georgia-tech-db/evadb/docs/source/usecases/homerental-predict.rst

 -------------------------------------

 Let's next train a prediction model from the home_rental table using EvaDB's ``CREATE FUNCTION`` query.
-We will use the built-in :ref:`Ludwig<predict>` engine for this task.
+We will use the built-in :ref:`Ludwig<ludwig>` engine for this task.

 .. code-block:: sql